Over the Bridge

 There was nothing for it but to climb.
 All the way up, Alex was saying to himself: cats love climbing trees!
 It's going to get me—

-But when he stepped onto the eave under his window and turned to look down, the cat was still at the foot of the tree, glaring up at him, its mouth open though silent.
+But when he finally gained the eave under his window and turned to look down, the cat was still at the foot of the tree, glaring up at him, its mouth open though silent.